 Jordan Ernest Burroughs was born on July 8, 1988.
-He grew up in the town of Sicklerville, New Jersey as the youngest of four children.
-He began wrestling at five years old in the 45 pound weight class.
+He grew up in the town of Sicklerville, New Jersey.
+The youngest of four children, he began wrestling at the age of five, his first weight class being only 45 pound weight class.
 At that time he was inspired by the great wrestlers of the World Wrestling Federation (WWF).
 His favorite wrestlers as a kid weren't Olympic champions at all, but rather the Ultimate Warrior and Macho Man Randy Savage.

 Burroughs attended Winslow Township High School, where he won three district titles, two regional championships, and was a state champion in 2006 at 135 pounds.
 That same year, he won Senior Nationals, a tournament comprised of the best senior wrestlers throughout the country.
-After his final high school season, Burroughs was ranked No. 52 on a list of 100 best Senior wrestlers in the country.
+After completing his high school career, Burroughs was ranked No. 52 on a list of 100 best Senior wrestlers in the country.
 In 2006 he accepted a scholarship to the University of Nebraska to follow his long-time friend and former teammate Vince Jones, and wrestle in Lincoln, Nebraska for the Huskers under head coach Mark Manning.

 At Nebraska, Burroughs had a tough transition early on.
 He finished his freshman year with a 16-13 record.
 However, his work ethic continued to improve, as did his abilities.
-Over the next three seasons he amassed a record of 111-6, finishing his junior and senior campaigns with undefeated records (in 2009 he was 35-0 and in 2011 36-0).
-He concluded his collegiate career with three Big 12 titles, two national championships and the Hodge Trophy for his senior season (wrestling's equivalent to college football’s Heisman trophy).
+Over the next three collegiate seasons he amassed a record of 111-6, finishing his junior and senior campaigns with undefeated records (in 2009; 35-0 and in 2011; 36-0).
+He concluded his collegiate career with three Big 12 titles, two national championships and the Hodge Trophy during his senior season (wrestling's equivalent to college football’s Heisman trophy).